camilotejeiro/camilotejeiro.github.io/_posts/2021-03-21-manual-height-adjustable-table.md

 Having settled on the counter top, we needed to get all other materials needed for assembly.
-We followed the [helpful guide](https://gist.github.com/mdo/150b7d8b666a114831ab3908d74ee424#file-00-intro-md) which is primarily intended for the Ikea adjustable table frame, but worked well for the Primecable table frame. (with a couple of very minor modifications)
+We followed the [helpful guide](https://gist.github.com/mdo/150b7d8b666a114831ab3908d74ee424#file-00-intro-md) which is primarily intended for the Ikea adjustable table frame, but worked well for the PrimeCables table frame. (with a couple of very minor modifications)

 So, prior to starting, go on and read the guide to get a good idea for the little project ahead.

-We are very grateful with the authors of the Ikea guide :), and for the most part have followed similar steps below, modified to the Primecables frame base and Canada Home Depot links instead ;)
+We are very grateful with the authors of the Ikea guide :), and for the most part have followed similar steps below, modified to the PrimeCables frame base and Canada Home Depot links instead ;)

 ## Tools/Materials

-Get the tools and materials needed. (updated for Prime-cable table frame)
+Get the tools and materials needed. (updated for PrimeCables table frame)

 I have added some helpful links below for those in Canada, where this is probably most applicable.
 (_If some of the links are no-longer available, you can search by the description for similar items_)